Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 15, 1889, Image 6

 ALSO, MUNICIPAL, WATER AND SCHOOL

-think it in very competent hands and managed
+think it in very competent hands and man

-by men who seem to understand their business
+by men who seem to understand their bus

 estate.
 Yours truly,